nabeelvalley/website/public/content/blog/2019/12-11/rtc-with-mqtt.md

 Today we're going to be taking a look at using MQTT to easily communicate between multiple applications.
 We'll look at using a static website and Eclipse Mosquitto as a message broker to enable communication between two instances of the application, but the same principles can be extended to other programming languages and MQTT clients.
 For our clients we'll be using `MQTT.js` which runs in the browser via CDN and we interact with it using JavaScript, but can also be added from `npm`

-If you'd like to follow along with the completed code you can get it [here](https://github.com/nabeelvalley/RTCWithMQTT)
+If you'd like to follow along with the completed code you can get it <a href="https://github.com/nabeelvalley/RTCWithMQTT" target="_blank">here</a>

 # Broker

 > Eclipse Mosquitto is an open-source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
-Mosquitto is lightweight and is suitable for use on all devices from low power single board computers to full servers. ([Eclipse Mosquitto](https://mosquitto.org/))
+Mosquitto is lightweight and is suitable for use on all devices from low power single board computers to full servers. (<a href="https://mosquitto.org/" target="_blank">Eclipse Mosquitto</a> )

 Message brokers are a method of intra-application communication, MQTT makes use of a publish/subscribe model for application communication.
 In this model different applications, or clients, can publish messages to a topic which can then be picked up and operated on by any other applications that are subscribed to the topic

 ## Setting Up the Broker

-You will first need to download Mosquitto from [here](https://mosquitto.org/download/), all `1.5mb` of it, and run through the installer and then ensure that `mosquitto` is in your path.
-If you need to know how to add something to your path take a look at [this Gist](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).
+You will first need to download Mosquitto from <a href="https://mosquitto.org/download/" target="_blank">here</a> , all `1.5mb` of it, and run through the installer and then ensure that `mosquitto` is in your path.
+If you need to know how to add something to your path take a look at <a href="https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7" target="_blank">this Gist</a> .
 For a Windows 64 bit installation of Mosquitto you should add the following to your path `C:\Program Files\mosquitto`

 The MQTT installation should include the following three commands